 - Lori Heberley, President, South Jersey Geriatric Care, P.C.
 (Somers Point)

-- Joanne Kinsey, Family & Community Health Sciences Educator, Rutgers University Cooperative Extension of Atlantic & Ocean Counties (Mays Landing)
+- Joanne Kinsey, Associate Professor, Family & Community Health Sciences Educator, Rutgers University Cooperative Extension of Atlantic & Ocean Counties (Mays Landing)

 - Joanne Leichte, Director of Customer Relations, Southern Ocean Medical Center (Manahawkin)

-- Elyse Perweiler, Director, New Jersey AHEC Program; Associate Director for Planning, Development and Public Policy, New Jersey Institute for Successful Aging UMDNJ-SOM (Stratford)
+- Elyse Perweiler, Associate Professor, Rowan University School of Osteopathic Medicine; Director, NJ Area Health Education Center & Associate Director for Planning, Development & Public Policy, New Jersey Institute for Successful Aging (Stratford)